 CHRISTMAS MALL: Tulsa Dream Center helps 5,000 families for Christmas

-Still, Major Carlyle Gargis says they're facing a significant shortage of middle-aged children.
+Still, Major Carlyle Gargis said they're facing a significant shortage of things for older children.

 "Right now we're kind of in a crunch right now, with the 8- to 12-year-old children, we have quite a few of those, and we're not having the gifts that would fit that age group," Gargis said.

-At the Area Command, volunteers are working in what they call "Santa's Workshop," putting each angel with their family's gift bag before delivery.
+At the Area Command, volunteers work in what they call "Santa's Workshop," putting each angel with their family's gift bag before delivery.

-But Gargis says each year, around 10 to 15% of the angels who were picked from the tree are never returned, leaving the command center to fill those bags with bulk gifts.
+But Gargis said each year, around 10 to 15% of the picked angels are never returned, leaving the command center to fill those bags with bulk gifts.

 Gargis says that at a time like this, a revolving door of giving has opened other doors for those angels.